-Meetings of the Scrutiny Panel are attended by all genders.
-Pregnancy and Maternity (including breastfeeding) Initially no impact anticipated but there is the need to ensure equitable access for all attendees and Councillors at meetings of this Scrutiny Panel Sexual Orientation The Scrutiny Panel has no information about levels of participation by persons of different sexual orientation to the Customer Services f No impact anticipated Age (including children, youth, midlife and older people) The Scrutiny Panel will have regard to the extent that existing facilities and alternative facilitates are individuals of all ages.
+Panel Sexual Orientation The Scrutiny Panel has no information about levels of participation in athletics by persons of different sexual orientation and may request information from the Athletics Club Age (including children, youth, midlife and older people) The Scrutiny Panel will have regard to the extent that existing facilities and alternative facilitates are capable of effective use by children and adults of all ages. .
 Meetings of this Scrutiny Panel are normally held during the evening with the aim that they are accessible to all.
-Religion, Faith and Belief The Scrutiny Panel has no information concerning the Religion, Faith and Belief of those presently using the Council's customer services facilities but would have regard to any potential inhibitions on persons from a particular Religion, Faith or Belief No impact anticipated Human Rights It is not felt that consideration of any specific human right is relevant to this particular are of Review.
+The Scrutiny Panel, as part of its evidence gathering is investigation how the Council's six free days usage of the athletics facilities could be best used.
+Religion, Faith and Belief The Scrutiny Panel has no information concerning the Religion, Faith and Belief of those presently participating in athletics but would have regard to any potential inhibitions on persons from a particular Religion, Faith or Belief Human Rights It is not felt that consideration of any specific human right is relevant to this particular are of Review.
 No impact anticipated